artiriart/quincy/_posts/2024-10-03-privacy_policy.md

 ## 4. Sharing Your Information

-Your information will not be shared with third parties, except in the following cases:
+Your information will not be shared with third parties, except in the following case:

 - **Legal Requirements**: We may disclose your information if required by law or in response to valid requests by public authorities.
-- **Server Owners and Administrators**: Server data may be shared with server owners or administrators to assist in managing and improving their communities.

 We do not sell, trade, or otherwise transfer your data to any other parties.